ENGAGEMENT · MODE 01 · ENABLEMENT

 What we'd do

-The engagement starts with diagnosis.
+Week one is diagnosis.
 I spend time with your engineers: pair sessions, code reviews, tool audits.
 I observe how they actually work and where the leverage is missing.
 Most of what I find is invisible to leadership: engineers prompt-engineering inside chat windows when they should be in Claude Code, building from scratch when they should be delegating, treating AI as autocomplete when it should be a peer.

 ◆ What you get